 The Office of Community-Based Learning (CBL) in the Kremen School of Education and Human Development at California State University, Fresno facilitates an honors program for future teachers known as Teaching Fellows.
 This program is made possible through a partnership with the California Teaching Fellows Foundation (CTFF).

 The program recruits high school seniors and CTFF employees who plan to teach, and provides an enriched cohort experience for Teaching Fellow Scholars as they complete degrees and credentials.
 Program participants are placed part-time as teaching assistants or tutors in low performing schools and receive financial assistance and personalized support through a counselor and staff in the Office of Community-Based Learning.
 Enrichment opportunities include summer travel study and other events such as white water rafting and in-state excursions to historical or educational sites.
 Twenty-five future teachers are selected for the scholarship program each year.

-The Teaching Fellows program includes an additional cadre of students who are placed in paid, part-time positions to gain early field experience in education.
-These Teaching Fellows provide tutoring, mentoring, and after school program assistance in local schools.
+In addition to the scholarship program, CTFF employs a much larger cadre of Fresno State students who are placed in paid, part-time positions to gain early field experience in education.
+Teaching Fellows provide tutoring, mentoring, and after school program assistance in local schools.
 They are recruited as undergraduates and may be enrolled across a variety of college majors or disciplines.
-More than 500 CSU Fresno undergraduates currently participate in this segment of the program.
+More than 500 CSU Fresno undergraduates participate annually in this segment of the program.

 Application and Documents